"ACES is critical in bridging classroom and community."

 The American Cultures Engaged Scholarship (ACES) Program began as a partnership between the AC Center and the Public Service Center in January 2010 to bring together the goals of the AC curriculum and community-based learning, supporting and deepening both.
 Generously supported by the Haas Jr. Fund, the initial charge was to create 30 new or revised AC courses with a community-engaged component, with a larger goal of shifting the values and culture around teaching and research on campus.

-- Asian American Studies 132AC, Islamophobia and Constructing Otherness, Hatem Bazian
+- ASAMST 132AC, Islamophobia and Constructing Otherness, Hatem Ahmad Bazian

-- Engineering 157AC/IAS157AC, Engineering, the Environment, and Society, Khalid Kadir
+- Engineering 157AC, Engineering, The Environment, and Society, Khalid Kadir

 Developing an ACES Course